chandy619/ticket-lifecycle/README.md

 <img width="960" alt="image" src="https://github.com/chandy619/ticket-lifecycle/assets/144288806/f2822d2d-3da6-4e5e-814f-b95bd1d9626d">
 </p>
 <p>
 Now, logged in as an Agent, you get a view of how Help Desk/ IT Support tickets come in and get worked.
-System Administrators have the ability to (re)assign tickets to appropriate Teams and Agents as well as upgrade or downgrade sriorityeverity levels to ensure SLAs are met.
+System Administrators have the ability to (re)assign tickets to appropriate Teams and Agents as well as upgrade or downgrade priority levels to ensure SLAs are met.
 </p>
 <br />